UWCS/fulcrum/DEVELOPER.md

 ## Stack

 Note the site uses the same stack (Flask, SQLAlchemy) as [CS139](https://warwick.ac.uk/fac/sci/dcs/teaching/modules/cs139/), to enable easy maintenance and development by most DCS students.
-Notably this means that there is no frontend framework (e.g. React, Vue) and the site is rendered server-side.
+Notably this means that there is no frontend framework (e.g. React, Vue) and the site is rendered server-side using Flask's templating engine jinja.
 Should this change in the future, the API is set up to partially support this (although it will probably need some tweaking).
+Whilst no framework is used, regular vanilla js can be made if appropriate (see `/static/js/`).
 If some js is complex, I would reccomend using a pre-existing library (see bootstrap and tags) as this will make maintenance easier.

 The only exception to this is the use of SCSS and bootstrap for styling.
 More info can be found in [Styling](#styling).